jondobrzeniecki/RefreshAASwithADF/README.md

 # Refreshing Azure Analysis Services models using only Azure Data Factory pipelines.

-There are well documented approaches for using Azure Logic Apps and Azure Automation that you can then orchastrate with Azure Data Factory to refresh tabular models deployed to Azure Analysis Services.
+There are well documented approaches for using Azure Logic Apps and Azure Automation to refresh tabular models deployed to Azure Analysis Services that you can then orchastrate with Azure Data Factory .
 The approach covered in this document leverages only the Azure Analysis Services APIs for <a href="https://docs.microsoft.com/en-us/azure/analysis-services/analysis-services-async-refresh">asynchronous refresh</a> and Azure Data Factory pipeline activies to perform tabular model refreshes natively inside Azure Data Factory.
 This simplifies implementation by removing the need for additional cloud services to accomplish the same goal.

 <b>Table of Contents</b>
   * [Prerequisites](#prerequisites)